 Location: 1st floor of library, directly behind the atrium

 Features: a versatile, open space with dual large-screen LCD monitors configured for presentational use with a laptop, along with comfortable seating for groups of up to 20.
-Ideal for a small class or seminar.
+Ideal for a small class/seminar, or other special events.

 Location: 2nd floor of library, to the right of the stairwell